-More than 50 shark species are fished for their liver oil, several of which are listed on the IUCN Red list – the most sought after are deep sea sharks, since their liver can make up 20% of their body weight.
+More than 50 shark species are fished for their liver oil, several of which are listed on the IUCN Red list – the most sought after are deep sea sharks, since their liver can make up one-third of their body weight.
 These deep sea sharks are at such a great risk of overfishing that scientists have concluded they should not be caught at all.
 However, according to Bloom, the demand for shark liver oil in 2012 was estimated at 2,200 tons – the vast majority from the cosmetics industry.

 A viable alternative

 Shark-based squalene has a readily available substitute on the market that comes from a purely vegetable origin – olives – which is actually known to be of better quality than shark-based squalene and less expensive as well.
 Squalene is also found in amaranth seeds, rice bran, wheat germ, fungi, and date palm.
 Manufacturers claim that plant alternatives possess significantly lower quantities of the oil, consequently it takes more effort to harvest plant-based squalene and, as a result, costs around 30% more.
-These two factors – price and potency – make shark squalene the most desired source in the market, and a driving deep water sharks into extinction.
+These two factors – price and potency – make shark squalene the most desired source in the market, and are driving deep water sharks into extinction.

 Medicinal uses for squalene